benmatthewsed/statistical-methods-criminology-slides/practical-01.md

 *The following is an exceprt from my PhD thesis (Criminal careers and the crime drop in Scotland, 1989-2011)\[<https://era.ed.ac.uk/handle/1842/25810>\].
-Be glad I’m not asking you to read the whole thing!*
+Be glad I’m not making you read the whole thing.*

 *The thesis aimed to explore how patterns of convictions over peoples’ lives (criminal careers) had changed during a period of falling crime